Constitution of Illinois: Convention of 1818

 When statehood for Illinois was approved on April 18, 1818, the U.S. Congress approved the formation of a state constitution.
 An election for delegates to a state constitutional convention was scheduled for July 6, 1818.
 All white male U.S. citizens who had resided in the Illinois Territory for at least six months prior to the election, or whom were otherwise qualified to vote for representation, were permitted to vote.
 The main topics of the election were whether it was sensible to have a constitution at that time and, if so, whether to form it and how to select appropriate representatives to frame it.
 Madison, St. Clair, and Gallatin counties were allocated three delegates each, while all other counties were allocated two delegates each.

 Delegates elected were to attend a meeting at Kaskaskia on August 3.
 Any record of this election has been lost and it is uncertain where the subsequent meeting was held.
 However, John Reynolds later noted that the meeting was largely peaceful although there were questions about how to handle slavery.
-Delegation members were: